ecomaikgolf/alma/README.md

 2. `make -C toolchain/`

-_Note: EDKII build can be ommited by providing a binary release._
+* EDKII build can be manually disabled if a compiled binary is provided or not using UEFI

-_Note: posix-uefi build can be ommited if bootloader is not going to be build_
+* posix-uefi build can be manually disabled if bootloader is not going to be built (default behaviour)

 3. `cmake -B build` or `cmake -B build -GNinja`
 4. `make -C build run` or `ninja -C build run`